oberocks/obebs4/README.md

 To work with the OBE:BS4 Design System, it is imperative that you understand the system's "color wheel."
 Before we dive into that though, let's cover why a color wheel was necessary to begin with!

-Long story short, first the "contextual" color classes popularized by the Bootstrap framework (primary, secondary, danger, etc.) were combined with Google's Material Design color guidelines.
+Long story short, it started with the "contextual" color classes popularized by the Bootstrap framework (primary, secondary, danger, etc.) which were combined with Google's Material Design color guidelines.
 Next, branding was factored in, including concerns for both digital and analog collateral design needs.
-To organize all of that complexity into a universal brand solution, and to provide contingency color options outside of core brand colors for both digital and analog design edge cases, the color wheel system emerged!
+To organize all of that complexity into a universal brand solution, and to provide contingency color options for both digital and analog design edge cases, the color wheel system emerged!

 You'll want to use the wheel to integrate any current branding into the OBE:BS4 system.
-Then by using the Design System's built-in settings tool (Example: [OBE:BS4 Settings Page](https://library.mattmct.com/settings.html)), you can specify your settings, grab the generated JSON, replace your existing settings file with your new JSON data, and finally re-generate your library site (HTML, CSS, & JS files) according to your settings... in literally seconds!
+Then by using the Design System's built-in settings tool (Example: [OBE:BS4 Settings Page](https://library.mattmct.com/settings.html)), you can specify your settings, grab the generated JSON, replace your existing settings file with your new JSON data, and finally re-generate your library site (HTML, CSS, & JS files) according to your settings... all in a few seconds!

 Your team now has a complete reference for web site/app design options, and each option is "on-brand" visually as well as ready for production use!
 Very cool!